 Rather than using the traditional experience/leveling mechanic from the Final Fantasy series, you'd choose a race (each with different strengths/weaknesses) and a profession, which would open up certain additional bonuses.
 You'd then go out and hack-and-slash your way through the dungeons where you'd be able to fuse different spells together with your teammates to create new effects.
 If you completed certain challenges in the dungeons, then your stats would increase and earn a skill point to further specialize things.
 It was a different kind of system and while there are plenty of bad memories about being on "bucket duty" (players had to remain within a certain area around a bucket in order to not take damage), it was a lot of fun in co-op.

 Final Fantasy Crystal Chronicles Remastered Edition will be out later this year on PlayStation 4, Nintendo Switch, Android, and iOS.
-The console versions will support four player couch co-op or four player online co-op in the campaign.
-The mobile versions will support online co-op only.
+Four player online co-op in the campaign.